 This time the subject line is too long and meandering.
 If your subject is wordy, it will be more difficult for recipients to read it quickly, and it is also possible that their devices will be too small to display all the text at once.

 This next version is both precise and concise:

-This version is superior to the previous two options because it is both concise and precise.
-The reader will quickly understand exactly what he or she is receiving.
+This version is superior to the previous two options.
+Any readers will quickly understand exactly what they are receiving.

-The decision is a stylistic and aesthetic one, based on your own preferences and the context.
-Capitalizing the subject line like a title often gives it a more polished, professional appearance.
-For long subject lines, however, initial capital letters throughout can at times be a bit overwhelming; in such cases, sometimes a better choice is to use initial caps for just the first word and any proper nouns.
+The first capitalization option can give email subject lines a more polished, professional appearance, but it's really up to you.
+For long subject lines, initial capital letters throughout can be overwhelming; in such cases, a better choice may be to capitalize only the first word and any proper nouns.

 Subjects with no capital letters at all generally don’t look as polished as the two options described above.